 Create a Budget

 Once you have a sense of your target neighborhood and going prices for houses in it, it’s time to set up a house flipping budget.
 First, you need to know what you can reasonably pay for a new home.
-Our how much house can you afford calculator can give you a clear picture.
+Our home affordability calculator can give you a clear picture.

 Buying with all cash is the simplest route for home flippers.
 It cuts out the mortgage application and approval process, as well as makes your offer more attractive to sellers.
 Plus, you won’t need to make ongoing interest payments for the property as the renovations are underway.
 Still, some house flippers need financing.
-According to ATTOM’s 2020 report, 40.5% of flipped homes were purchases using financing.
+According to a report by ATTOM, 40.5% of flipped homes were purchases using financing.

 For example, if neighborhood prices top out at, say, $100,000, and you pay $50,000 for the house alone, a $35,000 kitchen upgrade is going to eat into your net profit in a serious way.
 In this instance, you might want to limit the kitchen remodeling to $15,000.